 - Rotation of the user viewpoint that does not correspond to the user's head motion.

 Intense Motion (2+ degrees of virtual motion)

-Examples include roller coasters, virtual flying, skiing, driving cars over jumps and hills, etc. Applications that have drastic changes in acceleration and deceleration may also be grouped into Intense Motion, as will applications that move the horizon line, or suddenly take control of movement away from the user.
+The Intense Motion profile permits any virtual movement with 2+ degrees of motion.
+For example, rotating while moving in another direction, or going up or down a hill while moving.
+Applications that have drastic changes in acceleration and deceleration may also be grouped into Intense Motion, as will applications that move the horizon line, or suddenly take control of movement away from the user.

 PB-P7: App names must adhere to naming policy

 In addition to the existing Android policy for app names, Daydream apps must avoid using certain additional strings in their name, to reduce redundancy, inaccuracies, clutter, and confusion within the store.

 Apps must use correct terminology for various Daydream controls and components if they directly refer to them:

 - App button

 - Swipe the touchpad to scroll, move, or rotate an object.

 - Cursor (visual indicator of where you are pointing).